How does the “Dumper” feel during No Contact?

 If they can’t be with them as romantic partners, then why not as friends?
-This way they will be still around, and maybe it can be as close to as it was before.
+This way, they’ll be still around.

-The secret hope is that they can turn them around somehow and get back together again.
+The secret (often subconscious) hope is that they can turn everything around and get back together again.

-- The dumpers WILL treat you as a friend!
-Are you prepared for that?
+- The Dumpers WILL treat you as a friend!
+Are you really prepared for that?

-- They may take advantage of you for occasional sex without commitment, (this is particularly the case for male dumpers).
+- They may take advantage of you for occasional sex without commitment (this is especially the case for male Dumpers).

-- You will have certain expectations they certainly can’t fulfill – you love them, but your Ex doesn’t return the feelings.
+- You will have expectations they certainly can’t fulfill: You love them, but your Ex doesn’t return the feeling.

-- You will constantly be looking for “signs” that there is still a chance, (this will destroy you in the long run).
+- You will continuously be looking for “signs” that there is still a chance (this will destroy you in the long run).

-The dumper wants to stay friends for nearly the same reasons; only their motivation is different:
+The Dumper wants to stay friends for nearly the same reasons as the Dumpee, only their motivation is different: